01

 Stop 03Land Tuesday.
 Anchor: TechSummit on July 2.

-People we plan for
+What we plan around

 A small manifesto

-"We started Maunder because the best trips of our lives were never the ones we planned — they were the ones we stitched around someone we loved."
+"We started Maunder because the best trips of our lives were never the ones we planned, they were the ones we stitched around someone we loved."

 The Maunder team